 The Curious Tech Enthusiast

-Finally, for those who appreciate the history of computing and enjoy delving into specialized hardware, a CRT offers a unique window into the past.
+Finally, for those who appreciate the history of computing and enjoy examine specialized hardware, a CRT offers a unique window into the past.

 Essential Tips for Buying and Maintaining a CRT Monitor